camcl/poolimputeSNPs/README.md

     resources: tmpdir=/scratch/7430565

 Cloning into 'genotypooler'...
-Switched to a new branch 'magicwheat-dev'
+Switched to a new branch 'magicwheat'
 ...
 ```